 Nearly 46,000 young patients from Bristol and all the way from Land’s End up to South Wales are treated there every year.
 As the number of patients continues to grow, as does the need for emergency care.

-That’s why Andy is raising money to help transform the waiting experience of families like yours, who find themselves, often unexpectedly, at Bristol Children’s Hospital.
-Using the latest technology and child and teen-friendly art enhancements, we will build a world-class waiting room.
+That’s why Andy is raising money to help support families like yours, who find themselves, often unexpectedly, at the Emergency Department at Bristol Children’s Hospital.

-Loch Ness will be like no other swim Andy has tackled.
+Swimming Loch Ness is no mean feat.
 In fact, while over 2,000 people have swum the English Channel, which Andy completed in 2018, only 20 have completed Loch Ness.

 Will you help Andy in his mission?

 Sponsor Andy and support sick children

 We feel privileged to have Andy as part of our family of fundraisers.

 The former children’s consultant has worked tirelessly to raise money for Bristol Children’s Hospital.
 In 2017, after retiring from the children’s hospital, he and five hospital colleagues took part in a relay swim across the English Channel.
 2018 saw Andy return to the Channel for a solo swim to raise even more money.
 And in 2021, his first Loch Ness swim.

 Andy has gone to gruelling lengths to train for his latest challenge.
 He regularly spends his time in a converted freezer to get his body used to long hours in cold water – 10 degrees Celsius to be exact!

 Your Emergency Department needs you